FrankYang-17/FrankYang-17.github.io/_pages/about.md

 # About Me
 I am a second-year Ph.D. student at Peking University advised by Prof. Xuejun Yang and Prof. Wenjing Yang.
 My main research interest focus on foundation models for multimodal learning.
 I earned my B.S. degree from China University of Geosciences in 2023.
 Prior to this, I served in the People's Liberation Army of China.

+*If you are interested in partnering on research projects, offering internship opportunities or exchange programs, I would be thrilled to connect with you.*

 # News

 # Publication